-Mexico City – The remains of 14 independence heroes were returned over the weekend to the mausoleum at Mexico City's Independence Column after 14 months of study, conservation work and display at the National Palace.
+The remains of 14 teen heroes of the Mexican-American War were returned over the weekend to the mausoleum at Mexico City's Independence Column after 14 months of study, conservation work and display at the National Palace.

 The remains were returned on Saturday to the mausoleum with highest military honors in a procession from the National Palace to the Independence Monument.